 You can see the length differences in the picture below.
 You can also see the difference in the throat of the two hollow point projectiles.

 Below are pictured several variations of the 9mm Luger cartridge, just to give you some perspective on the many configurations available of the same caliber.

 From left to right are a subsonic lead round nose, a common round nose full metal jacket, a flat nose full metal jacket, a Starfire jacketed hollow point, a black talon jacketed hollow point, and then last on the right is a Winchester brand hollow point.

-The next picture below that shows a side view of the 9mm cartridges to show that the same caliber can come in many different total lengths.
+The next picture below shows a side view of the 9mm cartridges to see that the same caliber can come in many different total lengths.

 This is something to consider when making a conversion to live fire, because some cartridges of your conversion caliber will work, while others will not.

 It occurred to me that many of you may not even know what a P.A.K blank firing pistol is.
 Well, there are a few brands (18 or so), but the one that caught my attention was the EKOL Jackal because it looks similar to my favorite handgun, and has select fire.

 Maybe it’s just me, but there’s something about fully automatic gun fire that just gets me going.
 I love it.